-Co-Founder and President of OCEG, a global nonprofit think tank that provides standards, guidelines and online resources to help organizations achieve Principled Performance.
+Co-Founder of OCEG, a global nonprofit think tank that provides standards, guidelines, and online resources to help organizations achieve Principled Performance.

 Global organizations often have thousands of third party relationships that present corruption risks.
 The need for a well designed and effectively implemented third party anti-corruption program has never been greater, and yet, too often, the focus is...